 What is a Raffle?

 A raffle is a lottery scheme where ticket purchasers pay for a chance to win a prize.
-Some examples include a 50/50 (percentage draw), prize basket or a meat draw.
+Some examples include cash, merchandise, travel, or a percentage draw (such as a 50/50).

 Before you start